 Raw materials notwithstanding, when governments around the world mandated store closures and enacted stay-at-home orders, shoppers and therefore e-commerce retailers were forced to react.
 Shoppers moved online in droves, purchasing groceries and household necessities from the safety of their own homes at 250% times the rate of purchasing from the year before.

 Many brands had trouble keeping up with the increased online demand in general and demand from mainland China in particular.
 In a Vogue Business poll conducted in March 2020, Chinese shoppers said that post-COVID, they used monobrand e-commerce platforms as their primary shopping channels.
-This trend has a huge impact on online jewelry sales as many of these shoppers had previously made their purchases while traveling abroad and at brick and mortar locations.
+This trend has a huge impact on sales as many of these shoppers had previously made their purchases while traveling abroad and at brick and mortar locations.

 The shift to increased online shopping has been felt across all categories.
 Half of Americans plan to spend more online than in-store this holiday season.
 Taken at face value, the swift, mass acceleration of e-commerce trust and use would seem to be a boon for the online jewelry industry.
 More on that later.